 “Many people come to NYC for the first time having no idea what their budget will get for them.
 Every week I preview new apartments all over the city and put up videos on my Youtube and Facebook pages, in order to give people all over the country and the world a chance to vicariously come to NY, see what they can rent, and where.
 I even have a Skype account so international clients can contact me.
 It can be so frustrating for a student, new hire or first-time NYC renter to browse through an endless sea of ads online, never knowing what’s real.
 BOND agents are always happy to meet clients at the office to go over every option available in a renter’s price range,” explains Michael Chadwick.

 “In addition to my usual advice, when I am working with a client who is going through a major transition, I like to put extra emphasis on the importance of maintaining a healthy mental and emotional disposition.
 Being prepared for a successful apartment search means more than just taking the time to think about what kind of apartment you’d like to rent and coming to the table with appropriate financial documentation.
 If you are going through a major life transition, chances are that your emotions are running high, so you must prepare mentally and emotionally,” advises Kyle.

-- Have All Documents Ready — “Make sure you have everything your broker tells you that you may need to apply such as a US bank account, ID, fee for a credit check, proof of income, information on guarantors, etc.” says Chadwick.
+“Make sure you have everything your broker tells you that you may need to apply such as a US bank account, ID, fee for a credit check, proof of income, information on guarantors, etc,” says Chadwick.
 Different landlords ask for different supporting paperwork, although all landlords and management companies want to know that they’re receiving applications from responsible tenants who have acceptable financial profiles.